reefactor/brainfood_reference/README.md

 #### Common sense
+> What important truth do very few people agree with you on ?
+> -- Peter Thiel, Zero to One

 > Common sense is nothing but a collection of misconceptions acquired by age 18
 > -- Einstein